KMJQ: KMSC

 In 1964, the station was sold, changing its call sign to KMSC.
 The city of license was moved to Clear Lake City on Galveston Bay.
 The power was increased to 100,000 watts, greatly expanding the station's coverage of Greater Houston.

 Styled as the "Voice of the Manned Spacecraft Center", KMSC broadcast news about the space program and easy listening music.
-In November 1969, the station call letters changed to KLYX or "Clicks," and the format changed to (lite AC).
+In November 1969, the station call letters changed to KLYX or "Clicks," and the format changed to adult contemporary.
 The new format debuted on Thanksgiving Day of that year.

 All-News KLYX

 In 1975, KLYX became a network affiliate of new NBC News and Information Service (NIS).
 NBC provided 24 hours a day of all-news radio programming, with some local news inserts from KLYX.
 NIS aired on 102.1 from 1975 until the end of the service in early 1977.
 KLYX's local news inserts originated from new studios in Houston.

 The station was permitted to bypass one of the FCC rules, known as the "Arizona Waiver."
 It was named after a Glendale, Arizona station, owned by the Arizona Broadcasting Corporation.
 Back when the main studio of a station had to be inside the city of license, the Arizona Waiver gave stations an out by allowing a station to air its recorded, non-network shows from an 'auxiliary' studio (in this case, Houston) while its live local public affairs shows would air from a city of license studio.
 This worked well with the easy listening format, as 94% of the station was recorded music and commercials.
 The 6% news and non entertainment items could originate from the main studio.
 This was expanded to let the station broadcast its local and non network shows from the Clear Lake studios.

 In 1979, the community of Clear Lake City was annexed by Houston, meaning that Houston became KLYX's official city of license.
 In 1982, the transmitter was moved from downtown Houston (Shell Plaza tower farm, where it had been since 1973) to the new shared tower at Missouri City.